 Graph tab contains an interactive view of information in the Table tab.
 The numerical values in Case Count, File Count, and File Size columns are represented by bars of varying length according to size.
 These columns are sorted independently in descending order.
-Mousing over an element of the graph connects it to associated elements in other columns, including Project ID and Primary Site
+Mousing over an element of the graph connects it to associated elements in other columns, including Project ID and major Primary Sites.

 Most elements in the graph are clickable, allowing the user to open the associated cases or files in Repository Page.

 Like the projects table, the graph will reflect any applied facet filters.

 Facets represent properties of the data that can be used for filtering.
 The facets panel on the left allows users to filter the projects presented in the Table and Graph tabs as well as visualizations.

 - Primary Site: Anatomical site of the cancer under investigation or review.

 - Program: Research program that the project is part of.